XanderHuggins/groundwater-data-catalogue/README.md

 _-> this will take you to the searchable catalogue._

 3️⃣-💡: **CONTRIBUTE** to the catalogue [**HERE**](https://cryptpad.fr/form/#/2/form/view/K+LOBsQzQ679qinrawnzvv2rlZTh0U6qteJAZFIZ3Co/) <br>
-_-> this will take you to the submission form to add datasets to the catalogue._
+_-> this will take you to the submission form to submit datasets for inclusion in the catalogue._

 <p align="center">
   <a href="https://xanderhuggins.github.io/groundwater-data-catalogue/searchable_library.html">